Simplify Day – 10 August 2017

 Second hand vehicle dealers

 Dealers trading from more than one premises now only need to pay one SHVD compensation fund fee each year.
 Other changes included a reduction in the prescribed amount dealers must contribute to the fund and a reintroduction of the dealer’s handling fee to assist with the costs associated with the transfer of a vehicle’s registration.

 The requirements on some prescribed notices have been changed to increase transparency for consumers and potentially save licensed dealers a combined total of more than $120,000 each year.

 The updated Second-hand Vehicle Dealers Regulations 2017 (PDF 260KB) commenced on 1 September 2017.

 Land agents licence exemptions

-Announced as part of Simplify Day 2016, high-end and related commercial property owners will be exempt from holding a land agent registration, reducing the regulatory burden for the commercial sector and encouraging investment in our state.
+High-end and related commercial property owners will be exempt from holding a land agent registration.

-The Land Agents (Simplify No 2) Variation Regulations 2017 were made on 8 August 2017 to coincide with Simplify Day 2017 and the exemptions for commercial property managers commenced on 1 November 2017.
+The Land Agents (Simplify No 2) Variation Regulations 2017 were made on 8 August 2017 and the exemptions for commercial property managers commenced on 1 November 2017.

 Information required for the Form 1 vendors’ statement will be reviewed to ensure the need for disclosed information is relevant while continuing to protect the consumer.
-The review will investigate other accessible options for providing the information to consumers and involve extensive consultation in 2018 and beyond.
+The review will investigate other accessible options for providing the information to consumers and involve consultation in 2018 and beyond.

 Simplify Day – 15 November 2016